pandora-mccme/hdbmonitor/README.md

 We expect users to be familiar with SQL, but there is a caveat in Telegram.

 Usually monitoring channels must be private.
 It's impossible to send message to private channel by it's name, that's why we restricted channel field of `conf.dhall` to chat ids.
-Id of a private channel may be extracted from URL in a web version on Telegram.
+Id of a private channel may be extracted from URL in a web version of Telegram.

 ### Attribution.